vinctustech/energize/docs/docs/hello-world.md

 string, integer, uuid, date, long, datetime, time, timestamp
 ```

-If we wanted the `text` field to be indexed, we can add the `indexed` modifier.
+If we want the `text` field to be indexed, we can add the `indexed` modifier.

 ```
 resource messages